-4.1 Main sequence stars
+4.1 Main-sequence stars

-In this section we consider the three systems containing main sequence stars, WASP-43, Ogle-tr-113 and WASP-12 in some detail.
+In this section we consider the three systems containing MS stars, WASP-43, OGLE-TR-113 and WASP-12 in some detail.
 Each of these systems contains a planet with mass of around one Jupiter mass.
 There is also a measured rate of change of orbital period with time.
-In order to construct models we use the publicly available stellar evolution code MESA (Modules for Experiments in Stellar Astrophysics), (see Paxton et al. 2011, 2013, 2015, and http://mesa.sourceforge.net/.)
-We give the main observational parameters for the stars we have considered in table 1 together with the corresponding quantities for our associated numerical models.
-In table 2 we show masses, radii, orbital periods, and their published observed rates of change, \dot{P}{orb} , together with corresponding error bars.
+In order to construct models we use the publicly available stellar evolution code Modules for Experiments in Stellar Astrophysics (MESA; see Paxton et al. 2011, 2013, 2015, and http://mesa.sourceforge.net/).
+We give the main observational parameters for the stars we have considered in Table 1 together with the corresponding quantities for our associated numerical models.
+In Table 2 we show masses, radii, orbital periods and their published observed rates of change, \dot{P}{orb} , together with corresponding error bars.